Our Mission Statement

 Frishta Nafeh supports the National Safer Supply Evaluation.
 Previously, Frishta worked with the Canadian Research Initiative in Substance Misuse (CRISM) Ontario branch where she helped implement several projects focused on the influence of COVID-19 on people who use drugs.
 Frishta holds a Master of Public Health from Queen’s University.

-Tanisha Palmer is a Research Assistant at the CDPE, providing administrative and outreach support to the T-DOT cohort studies.
+Tanisha Palmer is a Project Coordinator at the CDPE, providing administrative and outreach support to the T-DOT cohort studies.
 Tanisha has front-line experience working with people who use drugs (PWUD) across different service sectors such as community health, housing and overdose prevention sites.
 Tanisha’s passion lies in harm reduction education, particularly geared towards youth and knowledge translation aiming to improve existing services that support people who use drugs, particularly those who are under and unhoused.
 She is passionate about community engagement, with a health equity lens to address the gaps in healthcare delivery for our most vulnerable community members.
-Tanisha holds a Master of Arts in Social Justice and Community Engagement and works as a case manager for harm reduction programming.
+Tanisha holds a Master of Arts in Social Justice and Community Engagement.

 Research Coordinator